-GSM band for your zone and press
+Select the GSM Band for your zone and press

 Write down the channel with the highest power value and close the window:

-Put the strongest channel into
+Put the strongest channel into Channel field and press

 Write down the final PPM value and close the window:

-PPM field without decimals rounding the value to the nearest integer number, click on
+Put the final PPM into the PPM field without decimals rounding the value to the nearest integer number, click on

 Change and you are done: